chendry/LSY201/README.md

     camera.takePicture();

-**IMPORTANT**: You must perform a reset before taking another picture.
+**NOTE**: You must perform a reset before taking another picture.
 If you do not, the second `takePicture` call will be ignored and you will read back the JPEG data from the first image.

 ### Reading the Image